pukkabuilt/public-site/content/graphic_design/stitched_with_amor_logo/_index.md

 {{< img src="sketch.jpeg" >}}
 {{< img src="vector.png" >}}

-This is the first iteration of the [Stitched con Amor Logo](https://fast.com), a premier Crochet brand from Hanoi, Vietnam.
+This is the first iteration of the [Stitched with Amor Logo](https://www.instagram.com/stitchedwithamor/), a premier Crochet brand from Hanoi, Vietnam.